-As part of its efforts to ensure that independent evaluations provide credible information for evidence-based programming, the Independent Evaluation Section has commissioned independent external quality assessments (EQAs) of all published UNODC evaluation reports since 2014 in line with international best practice.
+As part of its efforts to ensure that independent evaluations provide credible information for evidence-based programming, the Independent Evaluation Section (IES) has commissioned independent external quality assessments (EQAs) of all published UNODC evaluation reports since 2014 in line with international best practice.

-The consultants use an Evaluation Quality Assessment Template, that aligns with UNODC and United Nations Evaluation Group (UNEG) norms and standards for evaluations.
+The consultants use an Evaluation Quality Assessment Template that aligns with UNODC and United Nations Evaluation Group (UNEG) norms and standards for evaluations.

 1) Structure, Completeness and Clarity of Report; 2) Executive Summary; 3) Evaluation Context and Purpose; 4) Scope and Methodology; 5) Reliability of Data; 6) Findings and Analysis; 7) Conclusions; 8) Recommendations; 9) Lessons Learned; and, 10) Integration of Gender Equality and Empowerment of Women (GEEW) for UN-SWAP Evaluation Performance Indicators.